Jack Rust: Cardinal Financial Corporation and Patriot Bankshares

 After helping to found Cardinal Financial Corporation, Rust became its initial chairman of the board of directors and remained as a director (1997–2009), including time as the board's vice-chairman.
 Rust also was the founding chairman of First Patriot Bankshares Corporation and served on its board from 1987 to 1997.

 Personal life

-Rust married the former Susan Mary Byrne and has three sons, J.W., Tom and Bob.
+Rust married the former Susan Mary Byrne in 1970.
+They had three sons, J.W., Tom and Bob.

+Death

+Rust died in Fairfax, Virginia, on December 30, 2021, at age 74.